-Chill hours: 200
+- Chill hours: 200

 - Harvest: October 15 - December 1

-Looks: Medium sized fruit, deep red-orange skin with pale orange flesh.
+- Looks: Medium sized fruit, deep red-orange skin with pale orange flesh.

-Personality: A sweet, mild flavor.
+- Personality: A sweet, mild flavor.

+- Facts of note: Low chill hours, good choice for milder climates.
 Still hard when ripe, Jiro is the most popular non-astringent cultivar in California.

+- Also call the Apple Persimmon because it's so good you can eat it like an apple.
 Attractive tree is practically pest free and really easy to take care of, even in a lawn.

 There are two types of persimmon fruit: astringent and non-astringent.
 The acorn shaped Hachiya is an example of the astringent type and must be eaten when it is soft or else it is far from tasty.
 The non-astringent type, like Fuyu, can be eaten when they are still firm because they do not contain the high levels of tannic acid the astringent types do.
 Beautiful tree in late fall when fruit hangs on trees after leaves have fallen.
 Striking, dark green leaves turn shades of yellow, orange, and red.
 The trees are two years old and should begin fruiting in their 3rd year.
 Be careful not to overwater the tree or it could delay its leafing out.
 On standard rootstock (D. lotus seedling).
 By pruning you can keep your tree at any height.